the-turing-way/the-turing-way/Chapter_Version_Control.md

 git status
 ```

 To find out.
-When you're ready you can commit everythin in your staging area by running
+When you're ready you can commit everything in your staging area by running

 ```
 git commit